FukurouHaiRiyo/qssWebsite/README.md

 ## Documentation
-You can see how I used the API by accessing [this link](https://www.ipqualityscore.com/documentation/overview)
+The official documentation for this API can be viewd by accessing [this link](https://www.ipqualityscore.com/documentation/overview).

 ## FAQ